Ready to Join Cub Scouts?

 Cub Scouting is fun!
 No matter what grade you are in, first through fifth, it can be a blast.
 Do you like to learn by doing?
 This is just the place.
-You can learn to tie knots, set up a tent, or shoot a bow and arrow (archery).
+You can learn to tie knots, set up a tent, or build a rocket.
 Have you ever cooked a meal on a campfire?
-Sent a secret code to a buddy?
+Sent a secret code to a friend?
 Built a birdhouse?
 Hiked?
 Earn rewards for doing these things in Cub Scouts.

-Cub Scouting is run and provided by volunteers who are commited to youth, manily the parents of the children involved in the program, supported by a professional staff.
+Cub Scouting is run and provided by volunteers who are committed to youth, mainly the parents of the children involved in the program, supported by a professional staff.

 Cub Scouts Belong to Packs and Dens

-As a Cub Scout, you will be part of your own Pack.
+As a Cub Scout, you will be part of your a Pack.
 Each Pack has a number to identify it.

 The pack is divided into smaller groups called Dens.
 Each Den has about six to eight boys.
 All of the Cub Scouts in your Den are in the same grade and may even go to the same school.